chandru4ni/genRelevanceCurvers/README.md

 # genRelevanceCurves
  This project contains the code to generate the relevance curves and statistics for model predictions.
-It gives explanations for the model predictions.
+It gives explanations for the model predictions based on relevances generated using LRP (Layerwise Relevance Propagation) method.
 The model is specifically done for AlexNet and LeNet Architecture, but can be updated for other models

+ The code has been tested and verified for binary classification of flight images (figher and passenger) and digit classification using MNIST dataset.

  1. extract_features.py - This file is used to generate the relevances or activations